-- The available client drivers for Connection Manager are libpq (C language library) and ECPG (embedded SQL in C). - The Connection Manager is only available for Linux server and Linux client.
+- The available client drivers for Connection Manager are libpq (C language library) and ECPG (embedded SQL in C).

 Each function is described below.

 1.1 Heartbeat Monitoring Feature

 Describes the Connection Manager's heartbeat monitoring feature.

 The Connection Manager does not monitor for delays, such as CPU busy occurring in the postmaster process or in the backend processes to which the application connects directly, or for no response, such as due to a software bugs.
 It also does not monitor application downtime or unresponsiveness.
 To detect these, use various timeout features provided by PostgreSQL or the client drivers.